 - upon request, you are unable to pay the agreed fare

-- if the driver is proceeding to a destination to end his or her shift and the location is not on the way to that destination
+- the driver is proceeding to a destination to end his or her shift and the location is not on the way to that destination

-- if the passenger indicates that he or she wishes to be taken to a location outside the taxi’s area of operation
+- the passenger indicates that he or she wishes to be taken to a location outside the taxi’s area of operation

-- if one of the passengers is under the age of 1 and no compliant child restraint is available; or
+- one of the passengers is under the age of 1 and no compliant child restraint is available; or

 - you are, or are likely, to otherwise cause inconvenience, a nuisance or annoyance.